mikesha2/TensorGeodesic/README.md

 Ray tracing of a Schwarzschild black hole written entirely in TensorFlow.

-Dependencies:
+## Dependencies:

-Python 3
+-Python 3

-TensorFlow 2.x
+-TensorFlow 2.x

-numpy
+-numpy

-matplotlib
+-matplotlib

 Tested on TensorFlow 2.7.0, with Apple's tensorflow-metal 0.3.0 plugin.